 Furnace Making Banging Noise

-It’s not a good thing when your furnace is making a banging sound.
-It may mean a few things.
+It’s not a positive thing when your furnace is making a banging sound.
+It can mean a few things.

 Furnace Making Humming or Buzzing Noise